 Do you love to make jewelry but can’t afford premium beads?
 Do you feel limited by the same old things at the bead store and long for new shapes and colors?
 Are you a polymer clay artist looking for a new technique to spark your imagination?
 Do you want a project to use with translucent Pardo Art Clay?
 I’ve got the answer for you.
-The Faux Glass Effects in Polymer Clay Tutorial, now available on Etsy!!
+The Faux Glass Effects in Polymer Clay Tutorial, is now available!!

 Oh gosh, I sound like someone on a late night infomercial.
 Prepare to be amazed!
 Buy now!

 But seriously, I’m really excited about this polyclay tutorial and I really do think it’s the neatest thing since sliced bread.
 Why is it so great?
 Well let me tell you about it.

 The Faux Glass Effects Tutorial uses translucent polymer clay to create five different projects, each evoking the look of a different type of glass effect.
 There’s a faux Roman glass.
 Faux carnival glass.
 Faux Czech glass beads.
 Yes, of course, some faux sea glass.
 And finally an Aurora Dome pendant project.
 All projects in this tutorial use translucent polymer clay and three of the projects use the special transparent clay qualities that you can create with Pardo art clay.
 That’s five fun and engaging processes in one tutorial.

 Faux Roman Glass Shards